Imagine taking pictures of your receipts and getting paid for it using an app!

-2. Snap a photo of your receipt after purchasing the indicated items.
+- Snap a photo of your receipt after purchasing the indicated items.

-3. Cash out after you earn $20 in rewards.
+- Cash out after you earn $20 in rewards.

 Aside from all that, there is no catch!

 Why should you have to wait to be rewarded for your participation?

 For a bit more in-depth look at the Snap reward system, I’ll briefly explain how it works.

 Generally, you’ll get a flat $1 back on something – say, $1 back on a purchase of milk, or a purchase of bread.

 The product categories can get pretty varied, which enables you to get more rewards for your regular shopping.

-This is great, if you’re someone who likes to do a lot of shopping or perhaps who doesn’t have a lot of offers available for the area you live in.
+This is great if you’re someone who likes to do a lot of shopping or perhaps who doesn’t have a lot of offers available for the area you live in.

-This can be a bit of a pain in the back if you don’t have Amazon prime though, since those shipping costs can really eat into your potential earnings.
+This can be a bit of a pain in the back if you don’t have Amazon prime though since those shipping costs can really eat into your potential earnings.

 There is one aspect of the service which I would list as a major downside, though: you don’t get the rewards until you send a picture of your receipt through the app.

 This creates a situation where you run the risk of missing out on your reward if you delay sending your receipt by a day or even a few hours.

-Not an issue if you immediately send off your receipts, but a bit of an annoying hassle to have in the process.
+Not an issue if you immediately send off your receipts but a bit of an annoying hassle to have in the process.

-Can I Use Coupons?
+Can I use coupons?

 So if you like, you can double-down on your savings by using coupons (or better yet, using one of these coupon apps to save even more) and then redeeming the offers on Snap.

 You may be familiar with similar kinds of apps that have tasks to do inside the grocery store, but this one’s a bit more straightforward.

-They’ll pay you by check, which is pretty nice, since you can skirt the hassle of PayPal transfers that most services use.
+They’ll pay you by check, which is pretty nice since you can skirt the hassle of PayPal transfers that most services use.

 12 Months of inactivity will incur a deduction from your balance, which will likely clear out any earnings that you leave unused.

-More Ways to Earn
+More ways to earn

-They do also offer a referral system – You’ll earn $1 for every friend you get to participate in the program.
+They do also offer a referral system.
+You’ll earn $1 for every friend you get to participate in the program.

 It’s not a huge gain, but pretty great if you can get your link onto Facebook or somewhere similar.

-Not Limited to Smartphones
+Not limited to smartphones

 On a final note, you don’t necessarily have to use a smartphone to take advantage of the Snap program.

-They’ll let you download it onto most tablets, or even by using the service through your browser (though this is admittedly more difficult).
+They’ll let you download it onto most tablets or even by using the service through your browser (though this is admittedly more difficult).